Fpolus/nosql-challenge/README.md

 The results of these analyses were presented in the Jupyter Notebook using Pandas DataFrames and were also displayed as Markdown cells in the document.

 ---

-# Acknowledgments

-I would like to acknowledge the various resources that contributed to the completion of this assignment.
-I made use of a range of learning materials, including class resources and online references, which collectively aided me in successfully finishing this project.